Extensional Independence: Provability predicates and related background

 The systematic study of sentences with partial conservativity was initiated by Guaspari \cite{guas:part79}.
-He proved that for each consistent c.e.~extension $U$ of $\PA$ and for each $n \geq 1$, there exists a $\Pi^0_n$ (resp.~$\Sigma^0_n$)-sentence $\gamma$ such that $U + \gamma$ is consistent and $U + \neg \, \gamma$ is $\Pi^0_n$ (resp.~$\Sigma^0_n$)-conservative over $U$.
+For a class $\Gamma$ of formulas, we say that a sentence $\varphi$ is $\Gamma$-conservative over a theory $U$ if $U$ proves a $\Gamma$ sentence $\gamma$ whenever $U + \varphi$ proves $\gamma$.
+Guaspari proved that for each consistent c.e.~extension $U$ of $\PA$ and for each $n \geq 1$, there exists a $\Pi^0_n$ (resp.~$\Sigma^0_n$)-sentence $\gamma$ such that $U + \gamma$ is consistent and $U + \neg \, \gamma$ is $\Pi^0_n$ (resp.~$\Sigma^0_n$)-conservative over $U$.
 For each $\Pi^0_1$-Rosser sentence $\xi$ for $U$, it is known that $\neg\, \xi$ is not $\Pi^0_1$-conservative over $U$ (see \cite[Exercise 5.1]{lind:aspe03}), and so Guaspari's sentences cannot be Rosser sentences.
 So, our method proving Theorem \ref{maintheorem} in Section \ref{cdorf} is substantially different from that of Section \ref{csorf}.